8luM3CT0/twitter-react-2020/README.md

-This was made with ReactJS (For those who have't figured that out).
+This was made with ReactJS (For those who haven't figured that out).
+For the full deployed site: go here -> https://twitter-react-2020.web.app/

 # Getting Started with Create React App